Paul Reiser: Career

 Reiser scripted and starred in the semi-autobiographical comedy series The Paul Reiser Show, which aired on NBC as a mid-season replacement during the 2010–11 TV season.
 "This is nice", commented Reiser on the Stephanie Miller radio program, "because you get to sit around and root for other shows to fail."
 However, due to the lack of lead time and promotion by NBC prior to its debut (as well as poor scheduling), the low-rated show was canceled on April 22, 2011, with only two episodes aired.
 He co-created (but did not star in) the 2017 dramedy There's...
 Johnny!, set backstage at The Tonight Show with Johnny Carson in 1972.
 Originally created for Seeso, the seven-episode season was released on Hulu after Seeso's collapse.
-In recent years Reiser has appeared in films such as Whiplash and TV series such as Red Oaks and Stranger Things.
+In recent years Reiser has appeared in films such as Whiplash and TV series such as Red Oaks, Stranger Things and The Boys.

 Reiser has written three books: Couplehood, about the ups and downs of being in a committed relationship; Babyhood, about his experiences as a first-time father; and Familyhood (released in May 2011), a collection of humorous essays.
 Couplehood is unique in that it starts on page 145; Reiser explained this as his method of giving the reader a false sense of accomplishment.
 In 1996, Reiser appeared on Late Show with David Letterman in the middle of writing Babyhood.
 Since he had not yet decided on a title, he presented a prop book, titled simply "Book" and with the same cover as that of Couplehood.
+The term olive theory was first coined in Couplehood.

-In 2022, Reiser appeared in season three of The Boys as The Legend.
+In 2022, Reiser appeared in the third season of The Boys as The Legend, and will reprise his role in the fifth season.

+In 2024, Reiser will revisit his Aliens character for a new Marvel comic titled Aliens: What If...? which will explore what could have happened if Carter Burke survived the events of Hadley's Hope.
+The book is co-written by his son, Leon Reiser, with art by Guiu Vilanova.

 Personal life

 Reiser married Paula Ravets on August 21, 1988.
 They have two sons: born in 1995 and 2000.
-His oldest son has cerebral palsy, which Reiser has spoken about publicly at fundraisers and other events.
-Reiser is the cousin of screenwriter and producer Will Reiser, who is known for writing the semi-autobiographical comedy-drama film 50/50 (2011).
+His older son has cerebral palsy, which Reiser has spoken about publicly at fundraisers and other events.

+Reiser is the cousin of screenwriter and producer Will Reiser, who wrote the semi-autobiographical comedy-drama film 50/50 (2011).

 Reiser's first cousin is the legal scholar Richard Epstein.